auth0/Auth0.swift/README.md

 #### Renew user credentials

-Renewal of credentials can be achieved using a [Refresh Token](https://auth0.com/docs/tokens/refresh-token/), it's recommended that you read and understand the refresh token process before implementing.
+Use a [Refresh Token](https://auth0.com/docs/tokens/refresh-token/) to renew user credentials.
+It's recommended that you read and understand the refresh token process before implementing.

 ```swift
 Auth0